 Don’t want to spend your days scouring the web searching for award availability?
 You don’t have to.

-If you sign up for a Thrifty Traveler Premium membership, you’ll get award availability alerts sent straight to your inbox … like this one we recently sent to book Delta One business class on a new route from New York City (JFK) to Berlin (BER) with wide-open availability throughout the peak summer season.
+If you sign up for a Thrifty Traveler Premium+ membership, you’ll get award availability alerts sent straight to your inbox … like this one we sent last fall to book Delta One business class on a new route from New York City (JFK) to Berlin (BER) with wide-open availability for a trip this coming summer.

 It’s that simple.
 Rather than spend days on end searching for a deal to use your points and miles, have the best deals out there get sent straight to your inbox.
 All you have to do is follow the detailed booking instructions and book the flights.